 It’s no secret that designers have begun to shy away from all-white kitchens & leave the farmhouse aesthetic behind for darker more traditional tones.
 Everything is richer- from the introduction of jewel toned cabinetry to mixed-metals for hardware.
 Both adding a new layer of texture & drama.
 Traditionally, the 20’s are a decade of transition.
 This is evidenced by the remnants of farmhouse’s natural elements being interwoven into the otherwise luxe, Neo Deco style.
 We will continue to see woven textiles & wood used prominently.

-2. Mixed Metals & Jewel tones
+2. Mixed Metals & Jewel Tones

 As mentioned above, mixed metals and jewel tones are a staple of Neo Deco!
 These colors & metallics are often featured prominently in fabrics & paint colors.
 Another Neo Deco trend is channel tufting.
-This upholstery style has made resurgence on headboards, banquettes, sofas, & chairs.
+This upholstery style has made a resurgence on headboards, banquettes, sofas, & chairs.

 3. Dramatic Vignettes

 Gatsby glamour is all about drama.
 You can’t think about the 1920s without thinking of speakeasies & flappers on stage.
-This is translating into interior design with chandeliers and floor to ceiling drapery in unexpected rooms-like closets & bathrooms.
+This is translating into interior design with chandeliers and floor-to-ceiling drapery in unexpected rooms-like closets & bathrooms.

 4. Deco Details